j-o-r/neoJsonTools/README.md

 neovim plugin based on the neovim node-client.

-* Create a JSON schema from JSON example form jsconfig.json
+* Create a JSON schema from JSON (example from :e jsconfig.json)
 ```
 :json2Schema
 ```